-ABSTRACT.
+Contact information: Samuel Wang Princeton Neuroscience Institute, Washington Road Princeton University Princeton, NJ 08544 Email: sswang@princeton.edu Telephone: (609) 258-0388 ABSTRACT.
 Since the United States Supreme Court's Davis v.
 Bandemer ruling of 1986, partisan gerrymandering for statewide electoral advantage has been held to be justiciable.
 The existing Supreme Court standard, culminating in Vieth v.
 Jubelirer, holds that a test for gerrymandering should demonstrate both intents and effects, and that partisan gerrymandering is recognizable by its asymmetry: for a given distribution of popular votes, if the parties switch places in popular vote, the numbers of seats will change in an unequal fashion.
-However, the asymmetry standard is only a general statement of principle, and no analytical method for assessing asymmetry has yet been held to be manageable.
-This article proposes a three-part statistical test to reliably assess asymmetry in state-level districting schemes: (a) distortion away from proportional outcomes, (b) wide losses by the redistricting party, and (c) a discrepancy between the district-by-district mean and median vote share.
-Computer simulations are used to establish the validity of the proposed test, and much of the test itself can be carried out using pencil, paper, and a hand calculator, without examination of either maps or redistricting procedures.
-We apply these tests to a variety of districting schemes, starting from the original "Gerry-mander" of 1812 and including modern cases.
+However, the asymmetry standard is only a broad statement of principle, and no analytical method for assessing asymmetry has yet been held by the Supreme Court to be manageable.
+This article proposes three statistical standards to reliably assess asymmetry in state-level districting schemes: (a) unrepresentative distortion in the number of seats won based on nationwide composition of districts; (b) a discrepancy in winning vote margins between the two parties; and (c) a discrepancy between the district-by-district mean and median vote share.
+These three tests give consistent results with one another and can largely be carried out using a hand calculator, without examination of either maps or redistricting procedures.
+I apply these standards to a variety of districting schemes, starting from the original "Gerry-mander" of 1812 and including modern cases.
 In post-2010 Congressional elections, partisan gerrymandering in a handful of states generated effects that are larger than the total nationwide effect of population clustering.
-Arizona legislative districts, the object of the upcoming Harris v.
-Arizona Independent Redistricting Commission case, fail to meet any component of the three-part standard.
-We propose that this effects-based standard may be robust enough to supplant the need to demonstrate intent.
-The three-part statistical standard offered here adds to the judge's toolkit for rapidly and rigorously identifying the effects of redistricting.
+Arizona legislative districts, the object of the current Supreme Court case Harris v.
+Arizona Independent Redistricting Commission, fail to qualify as gerrymanders by any of the tests.
+I propose that an effects-based standard based on one or more of these tests may be robust enough to mitigate the need to demonstrate predominant partisan intent.
+The three statistical standards offered here add to the judge's toolkit for rapidly and rigorously identifying the effects of redistricting.